Learning The Difference Between Annulment And Divorce

 - The marriage was never consummated.

 For the first two grounds, an annulment can be sought at any time.
-For a spouse who was underage at the time of marriage, the action must be filed within two years from the date the spouse reaches the legal age of consent, though the suit could be brought by a parent or guardian at any time between marriage and age of consent.
+For a spouse who was underage at the time of marriage, the action must be filed within two years from the date the spouse reaches the legal age of consent, though the suit could be brought by a parent or guardian at any time between marriage and the age of consent.
 For the last two grounds, the annulment must be filed within two years of the date of marriage.
 Some of these grounds will require proving that cohabitation did not occur after the marriage took place.
 Cincinnati divorce attorney John Heilbrun will discuss this with you in more detail during your initial consultation.

 Annulment And Divorce Are Different Procedures

 Although a civil annulment will mean that legally the marriage never happened, there may be practical aspects of the marriage that must be dealt with.
 Child custody and child support issues will have to be addressed.
 Some people are under the mistaken impression that an annulment can protect them from property division, but this is not necessarily the case.
 Even in a relatively brief marriage, property division will have to occur, but the legal principles are different from those that apply if the parties were getting divorced rather than having their marriage annulled.
-During your initial consultation, Ohio divorce attorney John Heilbrun can listen to your ultimate desires and help you determine which route will best serve your needs.